gxf1212/notes/techniques/Prepare-for-the-computer.md

-# mputer
+# Prepare for the computer

-This page is all about software installing (Linux), both for system and project environment.
-Also something about Fedora.
-A little bit messy.
+This page is all about software installing (Linux), both for system and research environment.
+(Used to) Mainly recorded while in NUS.

-Mainly recorded while in NUS.
-The installation of DL environment, Gromacs, and plans are all in `Linux fundamental (Installation and softwares)`.

 # General